ministryofjustice/laa-assess-non-standard-magistrate-fee/README.md

 rake custom_seeds:store[<claim_id>]
 ```

-Records are stored based of the claim ID and need to be processed one at a time.
+Records are stored based off of the claim ID and need to be processed one at a time.
-It is expected that records will be generated in teh Provider app and sent across
+It is expected that records will be generated in the Provider app and sent across
-as apposed to being menually generated to avoid creating invalid data records.
+as opposed to being manually generated to avoid creating invalid data records.

 ### Adding users

 ```
-rake user:add['{email}', '{first_name}', '{last_name}', '{role}']
+rake user:add["first_name.last_name@wherever.com","first_name","last_name","my_role"]
 ```

 To add a user into the database that can be authenticated into the app, use the command above.

+On UAT the email must be an MoJ AzureAD email address (i.e. ending @justice.gov.uk) as
+omniauthentication is handed off to AzureAD.

 **5. Run app locally**